If you want ideas for businesses, you can start with $10k or less – look no further!

 46. Equipment Rental Service

-Another new business idea that requires less than $10k to start is an equipment rental service.
+Another new business idea requiring less than $10k is an equipment rental service.

 Your service can rent out snow blowers, power drills, ladders, and more to people who are doing projects around the house.
 You can also provide training to show your customers how to use the equipment.